 If the complaint is considered, the Commissioner will try to resolve the dispute by conciliation.
 During the investigation and conciliation process, leave for legal representation is required.
 At the conclusion of these proceedings, the Commissioner may provide a written report of its findings and recommendations.

-If you require assistance with your Privacy & Confidentiality Law matter, we recommend you contact our office and arrange an appointment to see one of our Privacy & Confidentiality Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+If you require assistance with your Privacy & Confidentiality Law matter, we recommend you contact our firm on (02) 9233 4048 or send us an email at email@example.com and arrange an appointment to see one of our Privacy & Confidentiality Law Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.